isomerpages/ogp-buildforgood/_bfg-environment/Accelerator & Funding.md

 </li>
 <li>
 <p>Who can participate: It is currently only open to winning teams, who will
-join the programme by default after the hackathon</p>
+join the programme by default after the hackathon.
+Full participation by winning teams is mandatory.</p>
 </li>
 <li>
 <p>Weekly sessions will be conducted in person</p>